Gibraltar straits - Pillars of Hercules

 Tour of Morocco and the Strait of Gibraltar

-You can visit the Strait of Gibraltar and see the Pillars of Hercules with Odyssey Traveller’s Tour of Morocco.
-During this tour, we explore the city of Tangier, located just about 13 kilometres from Spain across the Strait of Gibralta.
-This is Europe’s gateway to Africa, which over the centuries has been a haven for artists and writers drawn to its hotbed of culture and spectacular views of the sea.
-The city itself is shrouded in myth, named after Tinge, Hercules’ lover, and home to the famous Caves of Hercules.
+Explore the iconic Strait of Gibraltar and behold the majestic Pillars of Hercules on an enriching journey with Odyssey Traveller’s Tour of Morocco.
+Embark on a captivating exploration of Tangier, a city steeped in history located a mere 13 kilometres from Spain across the strait.
+Serving as Europe’s gateway to Africa, Tangier has long been a magnet for artists and writers enticed by its rich cultural tapestry and breathtaking vistas of the sea.
+Legend intertwines with reality in this city, bearing the name of Tinge, the beloved of Hercules, and housing the renowned Caves of Hercules.

 morocco ait benhaddou oldies seniors